Alpine Touring Boots Should Make Your Feet Happy

 1) Foot Sizing

-When you walk through the doors of Cripple Creek Backcountry and are looking for a new pair of touring boots, the first thing we'll do is measure your feet.
+The first step in a boot fitting appointment is measuring your feet.
 Here we are looking at your foot's length and width.
 Different boots have different widths and that is just as important as matching the length.
 We'll ask what kind of ski touring you're looking to do (for more on types of touring, look here).
 Then we'll grab a few options to hone in your final boot selection.
-There are a few steps that we'll work through to decide between different makes, models, and sizes.

 Set up and APPOINTMENT with us to chat about gear.

 With each boot you try on, we’ll perform a shell fit.
 You put your socked foot into the shell, bring your toes to the front of the boot, and then check the amount of space in between your heel and the shell of the boot.
 We are looking for 1-2 fingers of space in between your heel and the shell.
 Those that prefer a more alpine style fit will want closer to 1 finger of space.
 This tightness provides a boost responsiveness on the downhill, but will also limit circulation and cause colder feet.
 A 2 finger fit is a relaxed fit.
 You will not feel as responsive in the boot, but will have a more all-day comfort.
 Too tight of a boot and you'll have severe pain from pinched nerves and cold toes, too loose of a boot and you'll have blisters from rubbing and a lack of performance.
-For most people, 1.5 fingers is the sweet spot metric for an appropriate alpine touring boot shell fit.
+For most people (regardless of ski ability), 1.5 fingers is the sweet spot metric for an appropriate alpine touring boot shell fit as a happy medium between performance and comfort.

-Once you find the right shell, we slide the liners back in and try the boots on.
+After confirming the shell, it's time to try on the boots!
 When buckling up the boots start with the top buckles and work your way down.
 This helps to set your heel and then the rest of your foot into the proper position in the boot.
-Don't feel it necessary to crank down the lower buckles.
-They should only be finger tight, meaning you should easily be able to close them with one finger.
+Don't feel it necessary to crank down the lower buckles- you should easily be able to close them with one finger.
 If you over tighten these buckles you can cut off circulation on the top of your foot and end up with cold and numb feet.
 The feeling that you are looking for while buckled into an alpine touring boot is confident comfort.
-Secure, but nonrestrictive.
+Secure, but nonrestrictive- the feeling of a firm handshake.
 A great metric for an appropriate fit at this stage is to have your toes gently in contact with the plastic shell of the boot.
 But then flex your knee to the floor [while keeping your foot flat on the ground] while in ski mode.
 If your toes ever-so-slightly pull away from the plastic shell while flexing, that is a well-fit touring boot.

-Lastly, orthotics.
+Lastly, footbeds.
 All boots will come with generic footbeds.
 These have close to no shape or arch support and for many skiers that is fine.
-But, you will always have a better fit for more efficient skinning and skiing with an orthotic.
+We strongly recommend either a supportive drop-in footbed or a custom Sidas footbed meticulously crafted at our Denver location.
+Footbeds also make most feet properly fill the volume of a ski boot as they were designed.
 The longer you spend in ski boots, the more we recommend footbeds, because the more we are standing on our feet without arch support, the more our arch will start to collapse inward - causing foot pain and a slew of other related injuries.
-Generally speaking, orthotics are the bomb.
+Most skiers do not have perfect feet and require at minimum a low arch drop in footbed.